Do you ever wonder WHY pain happens?

 As you can see in the picture, there are some very important nerve channels in the hip and leg, and if any of them are impinged or cut off, it’s very bad news.
 So your body will FIRST try to stop this from happening.
 How?

-This is my opinion and I haven’t found any scientific evidence to back it up other than my own “citizen science” of the last 8 years working with people in pain.
-But I believe the brain will send a signal to one or more muscles to clamp down to counteract the imbalance happening from left to right and/or front to back.
+This is my opinion and I haven’t found any scientific evidence to back it up other than my own “citizen science” of working with people in pain since 2008.
+Here it is: I believe the brain will send a signal to one or more muscles to “contract” neurologically to counteract the imbalance happening from left to right and/or front to back.

 I’ve worked on people bent in half who can’t stand up because the back pain is so bad.
 And in every single case of low back pain to ever walk into my office, the BACK (spine and surrounding muscles) was NOT the problem.
 They are simply what is trying to get your attention.
 In SOME cases where the pain and pelvic imbalance has been present for years, you might end up with disc or spine damage, and in that case I would say that SOME of the problem is now in the spine itself.
 The #1 thing your spine needs to stay healthy is BLOOD.
 Blood nourishes the bones and discs.
 So if this is you, then the more you can open up your ENTIRE fascial system, the better.